yw14218/amiga_extra/amiga_manip/README.md

 ### viewpoint adjuster
 ![Alt Text](https://github.com/yw14218/amiga_extra/blob/main/amiga_manip/media/observe.gif)
-Generate a semi-sphere of view points with adjustable sphere_layer, sphere_radius, longitude and latitude around a reference frame for the arm to reach so as to adjust viewpoints
+Generate a semi-sphere of viewpoints with adjustable sphere_layer, sphere_radius, longitude and latitude around a reference frame for the arm to reach so as to adjust viewpoints
  ```
 /amiga/offline_manipulation/view_point_adjuster
 ```